justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ![Totem with sculpted keycaps and adjustable laptop stand feet.](totem.png "Github|https://github.com/GEIGEIGEIST/TOTEM")

 For larger angles, adhesive-backed Magsafe rings and mobile phone stands allow for more adjustability.
-The stands can be pricey, but there are also [cheaper options](https://kbd.news/Split-keyboard-Magsafe-tenting-stand-2732.html).
+The stands can be pricey, but there are also [cheaper, 3D printed options](https://kbd.news/Split-keyboard-Magsafe-tenting-stand-2732.html).

 ![Tenting with Magsafe ring and phone stands.](keebio-magsafe-tenting.png "Keebio|https://keeb.io/products/magnetic-magsafe-tenting-stand-kit-for-split-keyboard-r2")